BartmanAbyss/vscode-amiga-debug/README.md

 - WinUAE warp-mode control from your Amiga project (speed up precalc during development)
 - WinUAE debug overlay, full control from your Amiga project
 - Frame Profiler: function-level + DMA cycles profiling
-- Graphics Debugger: replay a captured frame cycle by cycle and watch your bitmaps change in real-time; Visualize all blitter operations, bitmap writes
+- Graphics Debugger: replay a captured frame cycle by cycle and watch your bitmaps change in real-time; Visualize all blitter operations, bitmap writes, copper list, custom registers
 - Size Profiler: profile the size of your executable by functions, data and references
 - Shrinkler executable cruncher with size profiling: profile the size of your compressed executable (open `.shrinklerstats` files)
 - Terminal window with access to the build tools